Sorry I haven't posted in a while.

 What's a fellowship*?
 It usually involves a deeply personal packaging of information that may contain: a resume/CV, a bibliography of one's publications/credits/clips, (often) letter(s) of recommendation, and the work sample (in whatever shape the stringent requirements/submission guidelines state it must be).

 Why apply to a fellowship?
 Well, it's as deeply individual and unique to each person.
 What I can tell you is that being awarded one, the newly 'minted' fellow has the ability to travel, to teach at a number of institutions, to take part in government programs and grassroots organizations.
 Now you might ask: but can't you do that WITHOUT ACTUALLY APPLYING for a FELLOWSHIP?
 Well, it depends on what goals one has in mind.
-Some of mind are to get funding for specific kinds of research, to travel broadly according to particular projects, and for me to promote myself as a scholar in certain pop culture circles.
+Some of mine are to get funding for specific kinds of research, to travel broadly according to particular projects, and for me to promote myself as a scholar in certain pop culture circles.

 I have been applying to these fellowships for almost 3 years, before and after graduate school, and now I think it's time to take a break and concentrate on another aspect of my writing career.
 So there is that.